Gobi Cashmere

-GOBI Cashmere (Mongolian: “ГОВЬ” ХК) is a Mongolian luxury cashmere manufacturer headquartered in Ulaanbaatar, Mongolia.
+GOBI Cashmere (Mongolian: “ГОВЬ” ХК) is a Mongolian luxury cashmere manufacturer and joint stock company headquartered in Ulaanbaatar, Mongolia.
 Founded in 1981, the company is one of the world’s largest vertically integrated producers of cashmere products.
 The name refers to the Gobi Desert, the primary region where most of the raw cashmere is sourced.

 The company was officially established after the installation and adjustment of cashmere and camel wool processing machinery in 1981.
 In July 2007, FCI LLC acquired the majority of the government’s shares in GOBI, completing its privatization.

 GOBI Cashmere operates four branch stores in Mongolia and two stores in Germany, located in Berlin and Düsseldorf, along with eight franchise stores worldwide.
 The company also maintains dedicated online stores in Germany, the United States, the United Kingdom, France, and Poland.

 History

 Within the framework of a United Nations Industrial Development Organization (UNIDO) project, an experimental factory for cashmere and camel wool processing was established.
 As part of the project, 78 engineers received three months of training in Japan to learn cashmere and camel wool processing techniques and the operation of factory machinery.

 Cashmere has long been a vital resource for Mongolia’s nomadic herders.
 One of the country’s primary exports, it is produced from the fine undercoat of goats that thrive across Mongolia’s deserts, plains, mountains, and forests.
 Other major exports from Mongolia include coal, copper, and gold.

 In 2012, the country’s mineral boom led to significant inflation, with consumer prices rising by 12% that year.
 This inflation increased production costs for GOBI Cashmere, particularly through higher prices for raw materials.

 The COVID-19 pandemic further impacted the industry, as reduced international demand for cashmere caused the price of raw materials to drop.
 Despite lower prices, global demand declined, negatively affecting Mongolia’s economy.
 As more than one-quarter of the population lives a nomadic lifestyle, and cashmere production accounts for roughly one-third of household income among herders, this downturn posed risks to livelihoods, cultural heritage, and sustainability.